Original air date: December 22, 1967

-- Bloodless Carnage: Kara is stabbed "dozens of times", Yeoman Tankris is stabbed "over and over again", yet neither bodies bear any wounds and there's no blood at all until Sybo falls over with a blade in her back.
+- Bloodless Carnage: Kara is stabbed "dozens of times", Lt.
+Tracy is stabbed "over and over again", yet neither bodies bear any wounds and there's no blood at all until Sybo falls over with a blade in her back.

 - A Day in the Limelight: Probably Scotty's most developed part in the entire series.

-- He-Man Woman Hater: Redjac.
-Scotty was said to be temporarily distrustful of women because a woman caused his accident.
+- Scotty was said to have a "total resentment of women" because a woman caused his accident.
 He seems over it by the time he meets Kara.

 - Laser-Guided Amnesia: Scotty just can't seem to remember what happened when he was alone with those women.

 - Lie Detector: The ship's computer can act as one.
 We must assume it is more accurate than modern polygraphs.

 - Lights Off, Somebody Dies: How Sybo is killed.

 - Loafing In Full Uniform: Kirk thought to wear his casual green tunic, but all three of them are taking in the delights of hedonistic Argelius' night spots in full uniform.
 Apparently Starfleet doesn't have any concerns about how its members represent it off-world.
 On the plus side, the future evidently has vastly more comfortable uniforms.